Skip to main content

 Connecting cables

-Using high quality FTP network cables to connect the DD1000i to other network devices will exclude potential problems with radiating signals and interference between networking devices.
+Using high quality STP network cables to connect the DD1000i to other network devices will exclude potential problems with radiating signals and interference between networking devices.

 • DATA IN port - Connect the port to the sending, source network.